• South Carolina

 FISHBONE TOPIARY LOVE & UNITY SCULPTURE PEARL FRYAR'S POTHEAD

 A quarter-century later, it's pretty clear that's not the case.
 Since that time, Fryar has won "Yard of the Month" three times – a feat considering the piece of property he eventually bought lies outside of the town's limits and isn't technically even eligible.
-He's also been awarded a Medal of Honor in Art from Winthrop University and serves as artist-in-residence at Coker University, where he teaches classes.
+He's also been awarded a Medal of Honor in Art from Winthrop University (PDF) and serves as artist-in-residence at Coker University, where he teaches classes.

 If that weren't enough, he's also a hot commodity on the lecture circuit, traveling near and far to speak and demonstrate his unorthodox techniques.
 His topiaries have sold as installations of "living sculpture" to museums for as much as 35 grand apiece.
 He's a fixture on television shows including HGTV and PBS's Victory Gardens.
 Perhaps most impressive of all, his garden was recently selected by the Garden Conservancy as one of the four most important gardens in the Southeast.
 As such, they hope to help preserve it long after Fryar himself is gone.
 (South Carolina's Brookgreen Gardens is another of the four gardens selected.)